 A cardiac MR 1.5 T scanning unit (Avanto, Cardiac MR Scanner, Siemens Medical Systems or equivalent) will be used for cardiac MR images.
-The exact cMRI Scanner will vary at each institution; however, the exact imaging protocols will be established by the MRI Core Lab.
-Cardiac MRI was chosen by the Network to evaluate the primary and secondary endpoints because it is independent of the geometric assumptions required for calculations of ejection fraction compared with echocardiography or left-ventriculography.
-Furthermore, the interstudy reproducibility for cMRI is significantly better than echocardiography for measurements such as LVEF, LVEDV, LVESV and cardiac mass (40, 41).
+The exact cMRI Scanner will vary at each institution, however, the exact imaging protocols will be established by the MRI Core Lab. cMRI was chosen by the Network to evaluate the primary and secondary endpoints because it is independent of the geometric assumptions required for calculations of ejection fraction compared to echocardiography or left-ventriculography.
+Furthermore, the inter-study reproducibility for cMRI is significantly better than echocardiography for measurements such as LVEF, LVEDV, LVESV and cardiac mass (36, 37).
 However, the patient's measurements of global LVEF from entry into the study until completion will be assessed by echocardiography in place of cMRI when MRI is contraindicated.

 A series of scout images will be required with a pulse sequence that collects an image in a fraction of the RR interval.
 Scout imaging will start with a transverse view at the mid-ventricular level.
 Using the first scout as a localizer, the technologist will acquire the next scout image for the image plane that intersects with the long axis of the LV.
-A horizontal long axis cine series (four-chamber view) will be acquired first followed by the long axis cine (two-chamber view).
-The image planes for the short axis studies will start at the base of the heart, at least 2 cm above the mitral-tricuspid valve plane to achieve maximal LV coverage.
+A horizontal long axis cine series (four chamber view) will be acquired first followed by the long axis cine (twp chamber view).
+The image planes for the short axis studies will start at the base of the heart, at least two cm above the mitral-tricuspid valve plane to achieve maximal LV coverage.
 Using Tru-FISP (balanced- FFE) cineangiography, the slices will be consecutively positioned every 7 mm from the base to apex with a 3 mm interslice gap.
 The acquisition window for retrospectively-triggered cine sequence will be obtained.
 End-expiratory breath-hold with sampling throughout the entire cardiac cycle will be employed because of better reproducibility of each slice position for more accurate left ventricular volume analysis.
 A minimum of 20 cardiac phases will be used to cover the RR interval.
+All patients will undergo baseline cMRI measurements at Day 3 given that resolution of myocardial stunning and improvement in global and regional LV function often continues to occur between Day 3 and Day 7 which would negatively bias the Day 7 group when LV function is reanalyzed at six months.